AnsariAbdullah/codewars-solution/codewars/8kyu/all_star_code_challenge_18/readme.md

 ## Solution
 Create a variable to count the occurance of letter.
 Run a for loop on the string and add one to the count if the alphabet `===` to the letter.

+## Alternate solution
+Split the string into array.
+Run `filter()` to filter word only similar to letter and get the length of it.